 Personally, I love chaotic bookstores with amazing shopkeepers.

-The kind of store where you could not really tell which shelves contain which books, but you could always ask the shopkeeper and he would respond as if he were an online catalogue: navigating you in an instant through the small alleys smelled of mildew and old papers to some hidden shelf littered with covers and titles, and there you found the book you were looking for.
+The kind of store where you could not really tell which shelves contain which books, but you could always ask the shopkeeper and he would respond as if he were an online catalog: navigating you in an instant through the small alleys smelled of mildew and old papers to some hidden shelf littered with covers and titles, and there you found the book you were looking for.

-Later that afternoon (or two bags of books later), we sheltered ourselves from the pouring rain and sat at a lovely restaurant in Ann Siang Hill, savouring a pan of hot paella.
+Later that afternoon (or two bags of books later), we sheltered ourselves from the pouring rain and sat at a lovely restaurant in Ann Siang Hill, savoring a pan of hot paella.
 We had circled this area a few times after leaving Bras Basah, and still not seeing the next bookstore we were looking for.
 So we asked the waitress if she knew anything about it.

 “Oh, they closed down!” she said, and probably seeing our disappointed faces, added, “You are here only for the bookstores?”

 Yes, most of the time, I’m in Singapore only for the bookstores.